 Retaining members as they move through stages of life has always been a strategic priority for health plans.
-Never has this been a higher priority than for the vast numbers of members who are and will become Medicare eligible in the next decade.
-For reference: the 65 and older population grew by over a third (34.2% or 13,787,044) during the past decade, with approximately 10,000 people per day reaching age 65, according to the U.S. Census.
+Never has this been a higher priority than for the vast numbers of members who are and will become Medicare-eligible in the next decade.
+For reference, the 65 and older population grew by over a third (34.2% or 13,787,044) during the past decade, with approximately 10,000 people per day reaching age 65, according to the US Census.
 And, in a report published by the Kaiser Family Foundation, the Congressional Budget Office (CBO) projects that the share of all Medicare beneficiaries enrolled in Medicare Advantage plans will rise to about 51 percent by 2030.

-Improved Retention through Connected Outreach and Engagement Strategy
+Improved Retention Through Connected Outreach and Engagement Strategy

 To improve retention of existing under-65 members, this multi-state health plan looked to Point B to assess age-in touch points across marketing (digital and traditional), sales, member, and provider service.
 They also needed to identify gaps in product design and network development to mature their strategy of increasing the number of members electing to stay with the insurer upon transitioning to Medicare.

 Point B worked with key stakeholders from the under- and over-65 marketing, sales, service, product, and network development to understand existing capabilities and document key touch points across the member journey.
-The journey was segmented into three key stages: awareness, consideration and action.
+The journey was segmented into three key stages: awareness, consideration, and action.

-Awareness begins well before an existing member is eligible to enroll in Medicare and is essential to ensuring that the incumbent health plan be “on the radar” as a possible Medicare Advantage and/or Medicare Supplement option.
-All three stages take place during the period when the individual is both existing member and prospective member – a critical component of the Point B approach to developing a desired future state.
+Awareness begins well before an existing member is eligible to enroll in Medicare and is essential to ensuring that the incumbent health plan is “on the radar” as a possible Medicare Advantage and/or Medicare Supplement option.
+All three stages take place during the period when the individual is both an existing member and a prospective member – a critical component of the Point B approach to developing a desired future state.

 A bottoms-up view of the future state journey was built utilizing industry best practices, existing client documents, and input from over 20 leaders across 10 functional teams.
 This approach identified the initiatives necessary to close gaps, impacting the member experience by enhancing operational capabilities across functional teams and holistically assessing the people, process, technology, and data required to deliver a more successful transition experience.